 Our journey started early Wednesday morning, where we booked an uber taxi to pick us up from home and take us to St Pancras Station.
 If you have never heard of Uber, I recommend you have a look, and if available where you live sign up.
-It is a taxi firm where you book from an app on your phone, you put in where you want to be collected and your destination and it will tell you how long you have to wait, how much the fare will cost and give you the drivers picture, name, make of car and registration.
-The fare is taken from your account once the journey is complete, so you do not have to pay the driver.
+It is a taxi firm where you book from an app on your phone.
+You put in where you want to be collected and your destination.
+It will tell you how long you have to wait, how much the fare will cost.
+You will then be given drivers picture, name, make of car and registration.
+The fare is taken from your account once the journey is complete.
+So you do not have to pay the driver.

 When we got to the Eiffel Tower, we sat and waited for it to get dark and the lights to come on, there was hundreds of people there, but the atmosphere was fantastic and everyone cheered when the lights started.

-The next morning, we woke to beautiful clear blue skies, and while me and my husband went down to the bar for a coffee, we left our daughter to get dressed and go on her ipad.
+The next morning, we woke to beautiful clear blue skies.
+While me and my husband went down to the bar for a coffee.
+We left our daughter to get dressed and go on her ipad.
 Once we were all ready, we went out and first stop was Notre Dame, yes I did have to embarrass my daughter by doing my impression of the Hunchback of Notre Dame.

 We then made our way back to our hotel, to get ready for the evening, the plan being going back to the Louvre to see it at night.